 Each language comes with a set of challenges.
+In this article, we will share some important pronunciation information to learn German for beginners.
 One of German's specialities are the so-called Umlaute.
 They represent a sound change in a vowel and are commonly found in Germanic languages.
 Vowels in general are pronounced differently according to whether they are long or short.
 Let's take a look at how we can learn to pronounce all of them correctly.

 Long (i.e. stressed)